WesseloDev/GitAssignment.S1.2024/part2/answers.md

 #### 12. True or False: You should commit related changes.
 For example, fixing two different bugs should produce two separate commits.
 True

+#### 13. What is DevOps, how is it useful for game developers?
+DevOps is a methodology that intends to create a more cohesive and high-speed development cycle by integrating and automating the work of software development and operations.
+It's useful for game developers because it makes game development more efficient and reliable.
+It also automates building, testing and deployment of games.